jesusdiazjess/hgbc.edu.ph/README.md

 2. Open `index.html` in your browser.

 **Contribute:**
-Feel free to fork and submit pull requests.
+Please feel free to make sure to turn in pull requests.

 **Feedback:**
 Open issues for bugs or suggestions.